 When discussing Internet connectivity problems the number one complaint is always about speed or the lack of it.
 End-users relay the same message over and over again, and quite frequently users with Internet service problems are quick to defend their choice of service provider with statements like "But I have a 5 Mbps or a 10 Mbps connection so I shouldn't have jerky video" or "But the speed tester I use says I can run 9 VoIP lines, so why are my VoIP calls often garbled?"

-Speed versus consistency is a crucial issue for measuring bandwidth performance.
+Speed versus consistency is a CRUCIAL issue for MEASURING BANDWIDTH PERORMANCE.
 An example of speed without consistency would be like driving a Ferrari during the heavily congested rush hour — while the capability of high speed exists, the speed is not realized due to other factors.

 We all drive on highways and through experience we know only too well that our journey time will not be governed by the maximum speed of our car or the maximum speed of the highway.
 In reality it will be governed by the many different events that occur on our journey such as weather, congestion, accident backup or highway construction.